V3lectronics/SPIRIT/README.md

 Wide angle camera:

 SPIRIT uses a dual camera system featuring one wide angle camera and one sharp angle camera.
 There is no "selfie camera" on board.
-If you need to take a selfie use the wide camera and crop the image.
-There is a small mirror on the back so you can better align your shots.
+If you want to take a selfie simply use the wide camera and crop the image.
+There is small mirror present on the back that can help to better align your shots.

-### Speaker system
+### Speakers

-The audio system uses a double 8 ohms general purpose speaker setup by Soberton Inc. The power rating of a single speaker is 700 mW.
+The speaker system consists of a pair of 8 ohms, general purpose units by Soberton Inc. The power rating of a single speaker is 700 mW.

 #### Frequency response:
 ![image](https://github.com/user-attachments/assets/a44c71a4-95e5-41cf-9210-3935bde98a9b)